allam-a/allam-a.github.io/_pages/cv.md

 ======
 * **Smart Structures and Dynamical Systems Lab (<a href="http://www.ssdsl.gatech.edu/">SSDSL</a>), Georgia Tech.
 Atlanta, GA**			(Jan.
 2018 – Present)
 	* **Post-doctoral fellow (Sept 2021 – Present), Graduate Research Assistant** (Jan 2018 – Aug 2021)
+		* Prototyping a portable ultrasonic system for transmitting data through sealed metallic enclosures.
+		* Developing an active acoustic tag for underwater navigation.
+		* Investigating a high-intensity focused ultrasound (HIFU) solution for high strain rate testing of materials.

-		* Contributed to 3 funded research projects under the supervision of Prof. Alper Erturk and Prof. Karim Sabra.
+		* Led 3 research projects funded by the NSF, Sandia National Labs, Tronos Jet Inc under the supervision of Prof. Alper Erturk and Prof. Karim Sabra.
-		* Collaborated with 8 lab peers, 3 visiting scholars, and external collaborators from the industry, national labs, and other universities.
+		* Collaborated with 12 lab peers, 3 visiting scholars, and external collaborators from the industry, national labs, and other universities.
-		* Recommended and handled the requisition of *key lab equipment* including an ultrasonic phased array system, 3D printers, hydrophones, data acquisition systems, and other testing equipment.
+		* Recommended and handled the requisition of key laboratory equipment including an ultrasonic phased array system, 3D printers, hydrophones, data acquisition systems, and other testing equipment.
-		* Designed and fabricated severable wideband piezoelectric immersion transducers capable of transmitting power and data simultaneously underwater using ultrasonic waves.
-(MATLAB/LabVIEW)
+		* Designed and fabricated several wideband piezoelectric immersion transducers capable of transmitting power and data simultaneously underwater using ultrasonic waves.
 		* Collaborated with Sandia National Labs to develop a portable ultrasonic power transfer system prototype for sealed metallic enclosures.
-(COMSOL/MATLAB/SolidWorks/Keysight ADS)
+The device could transmit 3W of power with 50% efficiency without the need for liquid coupling.
-		* Collaborated with engineers from Tronos Inc, and the University of Colorado to develop new techniques for non-destructive testing of 3D-printed aerospace components using phased arrays and scanning laser vibrometry.
-(Verasonics/Polytech)
+		* Collaborated with engineers from Tronos Inc, and Prof. Massimo Ruzzene from the University of Colorado to develop concepts for non-destructive testing of 3D-printed metallic components using phased arrays and scanning laser vibrometry.
+Defects down to 0.25 mm were detected in 3D-printed Inconel 625 alloys.
-		* Constructed and programmed a 3-axis stage for a scanning hydrophone setup.
-(SolidWorks/MATLAB/LabVIEW)
-		* Designed, 3D-printed, and experimentally tested the first 3D lens for focusing aqueous ultrasonic waves using graded phononic crystals/metamaterials concepts.
-(COMSOL/MATLAB/AUTOCAD)
+		* Designed, 3D-printed, and experimentally tested the first 3D acoustic lens for focusing aqueous ultrasonic waves using graded phononic crystals/metamaterials concepts.
 		* Created and tested an airborne sound energy harvesting system leveraging phononic crystals for enhanced electric power output.
-(COMSOL/MATLAB/AUTOCAD)
+The system generated 1.2µW of power compared to nWs previously reported in the literature.
 		* Developed new analytical models to simulate acoustic power transfer systems with practical transducer sizes.
-(Mathematica)

-		* Teamed with a visiting scholar to develop a new class of active piezoelectric metamaterials for manipulating surface acoustic waves (COMSOL/MATLAB).
+		* Teamed with a visiting scholar to develop a new class of active piezoelectric metamaterials for manipulating surface acoustic waves.
+The material can be programmed to convert surface waves to shear waves or reflect them completely.

 * **Elnady Engineering & Agencies (<a href="https://elnadycompany.com/">NC</a>): Acoustics & Software Development.
 Cairo, Egypt**		(Jan.
 2016 – Jan.
 2018)
 	* **Acoustic Engineer**